ritsuke/meatballs.live/README.md

 ![meatballs high-level architecture diagram](assets/meatballs-architecture-diagram.png)

-The JOBS SERVER (casper) calls the APP's [services APIs to ingest](https://github.com/ritsuke/meatballs.live/tree/main/src/pages/api/services/ingest), process and route source data from Hacker News ([Official](https://github.com/HackerNews/API) | [Algolia](https://hn.algolia.com/api)) to the primary Redis database.
+The JOBS SERVER (casper) calls the APP's [services APIs to ingest](https://github.com/ritsuke/meatballs.live/tree/main/src/pages/api/services/ingest), process and route source data from Hacker News ([Official](https://github.com/HackerNews/API) | [Algolia](https://hn.algolia.com/api)) to the primary cloud Redis database.

 Ingest data is saved to [JSON](https://redis.io/docs/stack/json/), [graph](https://redis.io/docs/stack/graph/), [time series](https://redis.io/docs/stack/timeseries/) and cache (see details in the following sections).

 The APP's front end UI connects to the STREAM SERVER (kodama) via web sockets ([Socket.io](https://socket.io)).
 The STREAM SERVER [subscribes to Redis channels](https://redis.io/docs/manual/pubsub/) for presence, new comments and frontpage stats and emits events to connected APP clients.
 The STREAM SERVER also publishes to the presence channel as clients connect and disconnect.

-On new story activity, the JOBS SERVER (casper) [publishes](https://redis.io/docs/manual/pubsub/) an update to the Frontpage stats channel, which is sent as an event from the STREAM SERVER to connected APP clients.
+On new story activity, the JOBS SERVER [publishes](https://redis.io/docs/manual/pubsub/) an update to the Frontpage stats channel, which is sent as an event from the STREAM SERVER to connected APP clients.
 On new comments from an APP user, the APP front end calls the protected [`publish-comments`](https://github.com/ritsuke/meatballs.live/blob/main/src/pages/api/stream/publish-comment.ts) API to publish to the new comments channels.

 APP users must be signed in to send new comments.
 For authentication, the APP uses a combination of [NextAuth](https://next-auth.js.org), [GitHub](https://next-auth.js.org/providers/github) and [Upstash](https://upstash.com/blog/next-auth-serverless-redis).
 Yes, even auth on the backend is persisted to a Redis server!